The Rise of AI | 'A step beyond': Businesses celebrate breakthroughs, brace for challenges

 ChatGPT is a “large language” or text-producing model.

-“It’s bizarre,” said John Burley, president and CEO of diversified businesses, including ice skating rink construction company Everything Ice and Chicken Guy restaurant.
+“It’s bizarre,” said John Burley, president and CEO of diversified businesses, including ice skating rink construction company Everything Ice, of Johnstown, and Chicken Guy restaurant.

 At least for small businesses such as his, the use of AI doesn’t require infrastructure beyond internet access and perhaps a paid subscription for AI models trained for specific tasks.